yungyuc/nsdhw_23au/project/Yu-Rou-Weng/proposal.md

      - Check whether if my presentation draft follow the grading criteria
      - Integrate to modmesh (depends on remaining time)
 * Week 7 (12/11):
-     - Buffer time for debugging and and documentation
+     - Buffer time for debugging and documentation
 * Week 8 (12/18):
      - Refine and finish the final project, prepare for the presentation